- 1 Koa Kea Hotel & Resort, Kauai, HI

 See Red Rock Country in all its glory at this 70-acre Southwest-style resort.
 Formerly a private ranch, the hotel is made up of adobe casitas bordered by pine trees and the rust-colored cliffs of Boynton Canyon.
 Inside, kiva fireplaces and Native American patterns echo the surrounding terrain.
 Spend your days taking dips at the resort’s pools, hiking and biking nearby trails, playing tennis, or kicking back with your person at the Mii Amo spa.

 The Chanler at Cliff Walk, Newport, RI

 The seaside town of Newport has long been a vacation spot for society’s upper-crust.
 Just look to the Gilded Age mansions built by families like the Vanderbilts and the Astors at the turn of the 20th century.
 You can still visit some of them today, including the Breakers, now a house museum, and the Chanler at Cliff Walk, a European-style hotel with one of the best ocean views in town.
-After dinner at the ultra-romantic Spiced Pear, head out to the lawn for s’mores by the fire pit.
+After dinner at the ultra-romantic Cara, head out to the lawn for s’mores by the fire pit.

 RELATED: 12 Gorgeous Seaside Inns in the U.S.